 Kisqali® (ribociclib) for Advanced Breast Cancer Treatment

 Kisqali is an oral kinase inhibitor used in combination with certain hormone therapies to treat women with advanced or metastatic breast cancer that are hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
-Depending on where a patient is in their treatment, Kisqali may be used in women who are premenopausal, perimenopausal, or postmenopausal.
-Kisqali is a prescription medication manufactured by Novartis Pharmaceuticals.1,2
+Depending on where a patient is in their treatment, ribociclib may be used in women who are premenopausal, perimenopausal, or postmenopausal.
+Ribociclib is a prescription medication manufactured by Novartis Pharmaceuticals.1,2

 The active ingredient in Kisqali is ribociclib, a kinase inhibitor that targets cyclin dependent kinase (CDK) 4 and 6.1